Foxshane997/BE-Breads/README.md

 # To start server
 run "nodemon" http://localhost:3003/

-# To see all breeds
+# To see all breads
 http://localhost:3003/breads

-# To see breeds
+# To see specific breads
 http://localhost:3003/breads/1